garethtdavies/docker-masterclass/README.md

 * Understand the restrictions on processes running in a container, including the users running the processes and how to enable access to restricted functionality.
+* Be able to store built images on Docker Hub for use by anyone.